mrbarge/hugo-site/content/posts/mods-1.md

 {{< youtube thnXzUFJnfQ >}}

+_This song is perfect and I won't hear another word about it_

 As a kid who'd only been exposed to PC Speaker warbles and MIDI music from my Sound Blaster Pro, hearing these files was a revelation.
 It *did* sound like CD quality, in file-sizes that were barely even 100KB in size.
 What sorcery was this!
 Without any way to learn more about the files, I simply indulged in being a happy listener and let them be the soundtrack of my schooling life for the next four weeks.

 ## Alexa, what's a Purple Motion?